 This seemed to work pretty well and we didn’t have to remove much excess nail varnish from around the nails.

-I was a little apprehensive at first about using the kit but only because I wasn’t sure how easy it would be to use and was a bit worried about messing it up.
-Thankfully the product was so simple to use I didn’t get a chance to make a mess of it which was a good thing as that would have been embarrassing, phew!
+The product was so simple to use I didn’t get a chance to make a mess of it which was a good thing as that would have been embarrassing, phew!

 The results were good and we look forward to experimenting with this again.
 We now want to see if Vaseline works well around the nails to prevent the nail varnish sticking.
 What do you think will it work?